klemensek/sqm-mc-woocommerce/README.md

-# Mailchimp for WooCommerce Wordpress Plugin
+# Squalomail for WooCommerce Wordpress Plugin

 Have a question or need help?
 Submit an [issue](https://github.com/squalomail/sqm-woocommerce/issues/new?assignees=&labels=investigating&template=bug_report.md&title=%5BBUG%5D+Description+of+Issue).